Medically reviewed by Drugs.com. Last updated on Jul 17, 2018.

 Laparoscopic splenectomy.
 During laparoscopic splenectomy, the surgeon makes four small incisions in your abdomen.
 He or she then inserts a tube with a tiny video camera into your abdomen through one of the incisions.
 Your surgeon watches the video images on a monitor and removes the spleen with special surgical tools that are put in the other three incisions.
 Then he or she closes the incisions.

 - In the hospital.
-After surgery you're moved to a recovery room.
+After surgery, you're moved to a recovery room.
 If you had laparoscopic surgery, you'll likely go home the same day or the day after.
-If you have open surgery, you may be able to go home after two to six days.
+If you had open surgery, you may be able to go home after two to six days.